trinodb/trino/docs/src/main/sphinx/connector/hive.rst

     DROP SCHEMA hive.web

-Hive Connector Limitations
+Hive connector limitations
 --------------------------

 * :doc:`/sql/delete` is only supported if the ``WHERE`` clause matches entire partitions.
 * :doc:`/sql/alter-schema` usage fails, since the Hive metastore does not support renaming schemas.

-Hive 3 Related Limitations
+Hive 3 related limitations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 * For security reasons, the ``sys`` system catalog is not accessible.